megasaturnv/nanpy-blinds-control/README.md

 # nanpy-blinds-control
-Python program which controls an Arduino and various other actions depending on sunset and sunrise times.
+Python program which performs actions depending on sunset and sunrise times

+It controls an Arduino via the serial port with Nanpy: https://github.com/nanpy/nanpy

+KiCad circuit board schematics are available in /blindsControlKiCad/